FAQ

 +

-Sometimes yes.
-Many universities accept Medium of Instruction (MOI) letters from your bachelor's institution if you studied entirely in English.
+Sometimes.
+Many universities accept Medium of Instruction letters if you studied entirely in English.
 Germany and Hungary are particularly flexible.
-We check this first; it can save you €200 and two months.
+We check this first.

 Will you write my SOP for me?